mzpqnxow/ubnt-edgerouter-interface-reset/README.md

 Add the public key so that it is authorized for the ubnt user on the EdgeRouter

+**WARN**: do NOT simply copy the key to ~/.ssh/authorized_keys, it will be wiped out upon reboot !!

+Follow this procedure to properly add a key persistently, specific to Vyatta/EdgeRouter

 ```
 ubnt@erlite:~$ sudo -i
 # configure